-Low carb diets are often used to promote weight loss and stabilize blood sugar levels.
-Though guidelines can vary depending on your daily carb allowance, most low carb diets typically limit foods high in carbs or added sugar.
+People often use low carb diets to promote weight loss and stabilize blood sugar levels.
+Though guidelines can vary, low carb diets typically limit foods high in carbs or added sugar.

 A low carb diet restricts carbohydrates, such as those found in pasta, bread, and sugary foods.
 It’s high in protein, fat, and vegetables.